2020 ROCAF UH-60M crash: Victims

 Eight military servicemembers were killed and 5 were wounded.

 Investigation

-During a news conference on 2 January, General Hsiung Hou-chi, Commanding General of the Air Force, stated that the government has set up a task force to investigate the cause of the accident.
+During a news conference on 2 January, General Hsiung Hou-chi, Commanding General of the Air Force, stated that the government had set up a task force to investigate the cause of the accident.
 The flight recorders of the aircraft were recovered on 3 January and sent to the Taiwan Transportation Safety Board.
 Proprietary hardware within the flight recorders were delivered to Sikorsky Aircraft.

 On 21 July 2020, the Control Yuan announced that Jen I-wei and Chou Shih-kai, both of whom were posted to the Air Force Weather Wing's No. 8 Base at the time of the accident, had been impeached.
 It was reported in January 2022 that the Judicial Yuan's Disciplinary Court had barred Jen from working in the public sector for two years.
 No penalty was issued to Chou, due to insufficient evidence against him.